The Philip B. Spivey Scholarship Fund

 My first summer at Kinderland was in 1956.
 I was almost 10 years old, and I had already been schooled by a current camper that I needed a nick name.
 Philip became “Flip” and the name stuck.
 My parents shielded me from the worst of those times but even so, I knew that the spectre of McCarthyism haunted the country when family members lost jobs and careers, although we would rarely speak of it.
 Black folks were also under siege: Emmett Till had been murdered the previous year and a picture of his mutilated body appeared on the cover of Jet magazine.
 I had never seen anything like that before.

-I was homesick my first day at camp; Laiche Gelman, our group leader, came into our bunk that night and sang to us and told us stories.
+I was homesick my first day at camp; Laiche Gellman, our group leader, came into our bunk that night and sang to us and told us stories.
 It was the last time I felt homesick that summer.

 In the following four weeks, I discovered people like me--- lots of them.
 I didn’t know it at the time, but I had already developed a worldview; a worldview that was shared by staff and campers at Kinderland.
 My folks were union organizers; I heard union songs.
 My folks worked for racial justice and human rights; I heard names like Paul Robeson, Harriet Tubman, and Mahatma Ghandi.
 My mom spoke Yiddish; we sang Yiddish songs.
 I felt at home.